ekartsonakis/aireview/README.md

-# LinterGPT
+# GPTreview
-Code linter for any kind of code or modeling language
+Code linter for any kind of code or modeling language using openAI API

 ## Specs
 * Can be used containerized in a runner (Github actions etc.)